amir-yousuf-01/ml-projects-portfolio/README.md

-# ml-projects-portfolio
-A showcase of diverse machine learning projects developed to highlight proficiency in data science, feature engineering, and predictive modeling using Python, scikit-learn, XGBoost, and more.
+This repository contains a variety of machine learning projects, from data exploration and visualization to model training and deployment.
+Perfect for anyone interested in practical applications of ML and data science.